gage1145/The-Oaken-Throne/Sessions/Session 48.md

 We discussed getting a boat to [[Axholm]] or even all the way to [[Amra]].
 We discussed rebinding the Black Book. [[Domina]] suggested absolutely not doing that?
 Maximus settled on just covering the book. [[Domina]] is still very uncomfortable with this plan.
 She would rather not deface the book at all.
 Maximus disguises it as a book about commerce in [[Duval]].

 [[Elias]] finds a boat leaving for [[Malorian]].
 He could fit us aboard.
 It's in the direction, but kind of out of the way.
 45 silver per head.

+[[Jem]] attempted to inspect the lock on the black book.
+It's just a regular lock. [[Elias]] was able to feel along the pages, and could feel the impressions of the pen strokes, but was not able to decipher any letters.